javipalanca/simfleet/docs/develop.rst

             behav = self.SendBehav()
             self.addBehaviour(behav)

-Since only behaviours can receive messages SPADE provides a mechanism to configure which behavior must receive each type of message.
-This is done with `ACLTemplates`.
+The reception of messages is particular in SPADE, since messages can only be received by behaviors, and so Thus, SPADE provides each behavior executed by any agent with its own mailbox, and defines a mechanism in order to configure the particular behavior that must receive each message, according to the message type.
+This mechanism is carried out with `ACLTemplates`.
 When an agent receives a new message it checks if the message matches each of the behaviors using a template with which they where registered.
-If there is a match, the message is delivered to the mailbox of the corresponding behavior and will be read when the behavior executes the :func:`receive` method.
+If there is a match, the message is delivered to the mailbox of the corresponding behavior, and will be read when the behavior executes the :func:`receive` method.
 Otherwise, the message will be delivered to a default behaviour if it was registered (the default behavior is registered with the :func:`setDefaultBehaviour` method instead of :func:`addBehaviour`).

 .. note::
-    The :func:`receive` method accepts an optional parameter: **timeout=seconds** to be a blocking method until the specified number of seconds has elapsed.
-If timeout is reached without a message, then ``None`` is returned.
-If timeout is 0, then the :func:`receive` function is non-blocking and returns a :class:`spade.ACLMessage.ACLMessage` or ``None``.
+    The :func:`receive` method accepts an optional parameter: **timeout=seconds**, which allows the method to be blocking until the specified number of seconds have elapsed.
+If the timeout is reached without a message being received, then ``None`` is returned.
+If the timeout is set to 0, then the :func:`receive` function is non-blocking and (immediately) returns either a :class:`spade.ACLMessage.ACLMessage` or ``None``.

 An :class:`spade.Behaviour.ACLTemplate` is created using the same API of :class:`spade.Behaviour.ACLMessage`: